Hawking radiation: black hole vs de Sitter: Introduction

 \section{Introduction}

-It is now accepted that Bekenstein-Hawking entropy of a black hole is associated to the area of the event horizon, $S_{\rm BH}=A/4G$, although there are still some doubts.\cite{Hooft2024} Later it was suggested by Gibbons and Hawking that the area of cosmological horizon can be also interpreted as an entropy.\cite{GH1977} A black hole is a compact object, and in asymptotically flat spacetime the concept of its entropy is physically motivated.
-In contrast, the de Sitter universe is a homogeneous state, and the meaning of the horizon entropy requires explanation.
+It is now accepted that Bekenstein-Hawking entropy of a black hole is associated to the area of the event horizon, $S_{\rm BH}=A/4G$, although there are still some doubts.\cite{Hooft2024} Later it was suggested by Gibbons and Hawking that the area of cosmological horizon can be also interpreted as an entropy.\cite{GH1977} A black hole is a compact object, the position of the horizon is well determined, and in the asymptotically flat spacetime the concept of its entropy is physically motivated.
+In contrast, the de Sitter universe is a homogeneous state, and the position of the cosmological horizon depends on the position of the observer.
+That is why the meaning of the horizon entropy requires explanation.\cite{Diakonov2025}

-Earlier, we considered the Sitter state as a medium which is characterized by the local temperature $T=H/\pi$, see Ref.\cite{Volovik2024} and references therein.
-This temperature describes the local processes in the de Sitter environment, such as the activation process of ionization of an atom, \cite{Volovik2009,Maxfield2022} the decay of a composite particle, \cite{Bros2008,Bros2010,Volovik2009} and decay of massive fields into pairs of inflatons.\cite{Maldacena2015} For example, the decay rate of a particle with mass $m_0$ into two particles of mass $m_1$ for $2m_1 > m_0$ is $w \propto e^{-\frac{2m_1-m_0}{T}}$ with $T=H/\pi$.
+The proper approach is to consider this surface entropy as coming from the bulk contribution, see Ref.\cite{Volovik2024} and references therein.
+In this approach, the Sitter state is considered as a medium which is characterized by the local temperature $T_{\rm dS}=H/\pi$.
+This temperature describes the local processes in the de Sitter environment, such as the activation process of ionization of an atom, \cite{Volovik2009,Maxfield2022} the decay of a composite particle, \cite{Bros2008,Bros2010,Volovik2009} and decay of massive fields into pairs of inflatons.\cite{Maldacena2015} For example, the rate of ionization of an atom is $w \propto \exp{(-\epsilon/T_{\rm dS})}$, where $\epsilon$ is the ionization potential and $T_{\rm dS}=H/\pi$.
+The decay rate of a particle with mass $m_0$ into two particles of mass $m_1$ for $2m_1 > m_0$ is also determined by this local temperature, $w \propto \exp{(-\frac{2m_1-m_0}{T_{\rm dS}})}$.
 This local temperature is twice the Gibbons-Hawking temperature,\cite{GH1977} $T_{\rm GH}=H/2\pi$.

-The local temperature $T=H/\pi$ determines the local entropy density $s(T)$.
+The local temperature $T_{\rm dS}=H/\pi$ determines the local entropy density $s(T)$.
 Integrating of the entropy density over the Hubble volume $V_H$ one obtains the entropy of the Hubble volume, which coincides with the horizon entropy $S_{\rm GH}$ suggested by Gibbons and Hawking, $S_H=s(T)V_H=A/4G=S_{\rm GH}$.
 This coincidence gives physical meaning and a natural explanation to the Gibbons-Hawking entropy of the horizon: it can be associated with the entropy of the region inside the cosmological horizon.